leetsaz/add-class-to-any-html-element-javascript-mouseclick/README.md

-# add class to any html element
+# Add class to any html element
- add class to any html element with mouse click js event
+ Add class to any html element by clicking on it using "mouse click js event".